craigthelinguist/segment/README.md

 > "all-blacks"
 ```

 Segmenting is achieved based on the ngram frequencies you supply.
-These should be specified in .tsv files where the first column is the ngram and the second column is a frequency count.
-For example, the following text: "and the example file and the example people" would have a 1grams.tsv file of:
+These should be specified in tab-separated files where the first column is the ngram and the second column is a frequency count.
+For example, the following text: "and the example file and the example people" would have the following 1grams.tsv file:
 ```
 and 2
 the 2